idibau/cs2bim/README.md

 the general setup and structure, and a detailed [configuration schema](docs/configuration_schema.md) explaining all technical parameters and options.

-To generate the document "configuration schmema" do the following:
+To generate the document "configuration schema" do the following:

 Generate json schema:
 ```